9 Aerospace Structures

 • Hold the rivet head in place and then drive or buck the tail of the rivet from the other side with a bucking bar until the rivet is squeezed (deformed) to hold the pieces together tightly.

 Rivets are strong because they fill the entire hole with a plug of solid aluminum.
 They are also very light and inexpensive.
 However, setting rivets requires skill, and sometimes more than one person is needed to install them.
-The use of a pneumatic hammer (with a set shaped to the rivet head) and a bucking bar (used for the tail of the rivet) are usually used to speed the installation process, which can involve hundreds or thousands of rivets even on a modest-sized piece of structure.
-Riveting is a labor-intensive process, but the result is a strong and lightweight structure with good durability.
+The use of a pneumatic hammer (with a set shaped to the rivet head) and a bucking bar (used for the tail of the rivet) are usually used to speed up the installation process, which can involve hundreds or thousands of rivets, even on a modest-sized piece of structure.
+Riveting can be a labor-intensive process, but the result is a strong, lightweight, durable structure.

 Most, if not all, commercial aircraft have pressurized fuselages, which means that the cabin pressure is increased to produce a differential pressure between the air inside the cabin and the outside atmosphere.
 Pressurization is achieved by designing an airtight fuselage pressurized with a compressed air source, usually from engine bleed air.
 In most pressurized airplanes, the cabin pressure is maintained at an altitude equivalent to about 6,000 ft to 8,000 ft (about 2,000 m to 2,500 m) to allow for good passenger comfort.
 Nevertheless, some passengers may still exhibit mild hypoxia symptoms (oxygen deprivation) during long-haul flights, contributing to the all-too-frequent malady known as jet lag.

-Structurally, pressurization causes significant tensile and hoop stresses to be developed in the fuselage structure, adding not only to the complexity of its design but also increasing its structural weight.
-Basically, the fuselage is a large pressure vessel that expands like a balloon as the aircraft climbs to altitude.
-The ceiling for most large commercial transport airplanes is often limited by cabin pressurization requirements, which set a structural stress limit on the fuselage.
+Structurally, pressurization causes significant tensile and hoop stresses to be developed in the fuselage structure, as shown in the figure below, adding not only to the complexity of its design but also increasing its structural weight.
+The fuselage is a large pressure vessel that expands like a balloon as the aircraft climbs to altitude.
+The ceiling for most commercial transport airplanes is often limited by cabin pressurization requirements, which set a structural stress limit on the fuselage.
 Naturally, the stresses can be reduced by increasing the thickness of the fuselage skin, but this approach also drives up airframe weight significantly.

 Another type of semi-monocoque structure is the geodesic design, pioneered by the British aeronautical engineer Barnes Wallis in the 1930s.
-The famous Vickers-Armstrong Wellington bomber, shown in the photograph below, was built of a geodesic structure, and it proved its structural integrity after suffering battle damage.
+The famous Vickers Wellington bomber was built of a geodesic structure, shown in the photograph below, and it proved its structural integrity even after suffering significant combat damage.

 The geodesic construction has structural members arranged as a lattice.
 It gives a robust, lightweight airframe but is more expensive to build and repair.